Christmas White Chocolate Cranberry Layer Cake. A decadent and delicious Christmas cake.

 For the Cake

-- 1 cup plus 2 Tbsp unsalted butter, room temperature
+- 1 cup plus 2 tablespoon unsalted butter, room temperature (2 sticks plus 2 tbsp)

 - 2 cups granulated sugar

-- 1 tsp vanilla extract or seeds from one vanilla bean
+- 1 teaspoon vanilla extract or seeds from one vanilla bean

 - 6 large egg whites